 Scenario: The CARES Act placed federally held federal student loans in an administrative forbearance (temporary suspension of payments and interest) from March 13, 2020 through September 30, 2020.
-This has since been extended through September 30, 2021 by multiple presidential actions.
-We're trying to distinguish between a loan that was in good standing prior to the forbearance, versus a loan that was in default prior to the forbearance, and will return to a defaulted status on October 1, 2021.
+This has since been extended through May 1, 2022 by multiple presidential actions.
+We're trying to distinguish between a loan that was in good standing prior to the forbearance, versus a loan that was in default prior to the forbearance.

 Answer: According to NSLDS Customer Support, if a school would like to see what loan status a particular loan was in before going into forbearance, the school can view that information on the Loan Detail page under Status Changes for Loan or on the OPB History page in NSLDS.